 Richard is a trustee of the Children’s Cycling charity Wheely Tots.

-After graduating with distinction from the Royal Collage of Art Alex went on to complete a number of projects including the community building at Handy Cross and was drafted in as a monitoring architect overseeing the construction of a spa and wellness centre to a Grade II* listed country manor to ensure the design was executed to the highest quality.
-He was also on the team that produced Collins House a 51 unit mixed use residential scheme.
-Alex’s specific duties involved producing the planning submission alongside general design tasks.
+After graduating with distinction from the Royal College of Art, Alex went on to complete a number of projects including leading the team that delivered the community building at Handy Cross and a spa and wellness centre to a Grade II* listed country manor, ensuring the design was executed to the highest quality.

-Whilst completing his final degree at the Royal Institute of British Architects NW Alex’s primary project was Richmond House an 11,000sqft private house and he is currently leading the project through the final stages, with an expected completion date in late October.
-Other projects have involved construction of a transport hub, a container scheme for artists studios, a 140 bed business hotel which is currently under construction and securing planning on over 60,000sqft of offices.
+Whilst completing his final degree at the Royal Institute of British Architects NW, Alex’s primary project was Richmond House, a 12,000sqft private house which was completed in October 2020.
+Other projects have included a 51 unit mixed-use residential scheme, a 140 bed business hotel (currently under construction) and securing planning on over 270,000sqft of offices.

 Sustainability is incredibly important to us.
 We are committed to producing high quality architecture that contributes positively to the natural environment.